-The Notes may be issued on a continuing basis to: (a) one or more of the Dealers specified under "Overview" and any additional Dealer appointed under the Program from time to time by the Issuer (each a "Dealer" and together the "Dealers"), which appointment may be for a specific issue or on an ongoing basis, and/or (b) one or more investor(s) purchasing Notes directly from the Issuer.
-References in this Base Prospectus to the "relevant Dealer" shall, in the case of an issue of Notes being (or intended to be) subscribed by more than one Dealer, be to all Dealers agreeing to subscribe such Notes.
+The Notes may be issued on a continuing basis to: (a) one or more of the Dealers specified under "Overview" and any additional Dealer appointed under the Program from time to time by the Issuer (each a "Dealer" and together the "Dealers"), which appointment may be for a specific issue or on an ongoing basis, and/or (b) one or more investor(s) purchasing Notes (or beneficial interests therein) directly from the Issuer.
+References in this Base Prospectus to the "relevant Dealer" shall, in the case of an issue of Notes being (or intended to be) subscribed by more than one Dealer, be to all Dealers agreeing to subscribe for such Notes.

 INVESTING IN THE NOTES INVOLVES RISKS.
-PROSPECTIVE INVESTORS SHOULD CONSIDER THE FACTORS SET FORTH UNDER "RISK FACTORS" BEGINNING ON PAGE 12 OF THIS BASE PROSPECTUS.
+PROSPECTIVE INVESTORS SHOULD CONSIDER THE FACTORS SET FORTH UNDER "RISK FACTORS" FOR A DISCUSSION OF CERTAIN OF THESE RISKS.

-The Notes have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or the securities or "blue sky" laws of any State of the United States of America (the "United States" or "US").
+The Notes have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or the securities or "blue sky" laws of any State of the United States of America (the "United States" or "U.S.").
 The Notes may not be offered or sold in the United States or to, or for the account or the benefit of, a U.S. person (as defined in Regulation S under the Securities Act ("Regulation S")) ("U.S. Person") unless an exemption from the registration requirements of the Securities Act is available, and in each case in accordance with all applicable securities laws of each state of the United States and all other jurisdictions.
 See "Form of the Notes" for a description of the manner in which Notes will be issued.
 The Notes are subject to certain restrictions on transfer (see "Transfer and Selling Restrictions").

 This base prospectus (this "Base Prospectus") has been approved by the Central Bank of Ireland as competent authority under Directive 2003/71/EC as amended (including the amendments made by Directive 2010/73/EU) (the "Prospectus Directive").
 The Central Bank of Ireland only approves this Base Prospectus as meeting the requirements imposed under Irish and EU law pursuant to the Prospectus Directive.
-Such approval relates only to Notes that are to be admitted to trading on the regulated market of the Irish Stock Exchange plc (the "Irish Stock Exchange") (the "Main Securities Market") or on another regulated market for the purposes of Directive 2004/39/EC (known as the Markets in Financial Instruments Directive (the "MiFID") and/or that are to be offered to the public in any member state of the European Economic Area (a "Member State").
-Application has been made to the Irish Stock Exchange for Notes issued under the Program during the period of 12 months from the date of this Base Prospectus to be admitted to ferences) shall mean that, unless otherwise specified in the applicable Final Terms, such Notes have been admitted to the Official List and trading on the Main Securities Market.
+Such approval relates only to Notes that are to be admitted to trading on the regulated market of the Irish Stock Exchange ple (the "Irish Stock Exchange") (the "Main Securities Market") or on another regulated market for the purposes of Directive 2004/39/EC (known as the Markets in Financial Instruments Directive (the "MiFID")) and/or that are to be offered to the public in any member state of the European Economic Area (a "Member State").
+Application has been made to the Irish Stock Exchange for Notes issued under the Program during the period of 12 months after the date of this Base Prospectus to be admitted to its official list (the "Official List") and trading on the Main Securities Market.
+References in this Base Prospectus to any Notes being "listed" (and all related references) shall mean that, unless otherwise specified in the applicable Final Terms, such Notes have been admitted to the Official List and trading on the Main Securities Market.